Winter School 20-21: Fieldwork for Flood Resilience

 In order to participate in the 1st Polder2C’s Winter School, you have to:

 - send a CV and a motivation letter (of max 300 words) by e-mail

 Applications will be evaluated in the order that they are received.
 The application procedure closes upon admission of the 15th candidate.

 Wait no longer, and apply for our Winter School now!

 Photos: HZ University Of Applied Sciences Audiovisual Team

 The event will be held under the strictest measures that are deemed necessary in order to prevent the spread of COVID-19.
 Organising a Winter School that uses ‘resilience’ as its core theme creates the obligation for us to remain flexible and ready to adapt the event’s layout in order to safeguard health.
+Most of the activities are held online, combined with several days of fieldwork.
 Participants will be updated about necessary adaptations in the schedule or form of activities in a timely manner.